Healthy chocolate energy bars

 • Pour the mixture into the slice tin and press it down firmly and evenly.

-• Allow it to set in the freezer for an hour or two before cutting into bars.
+• Allow it to set in the freezer for 2-4 hours before cutting into bars.

 Don’t forget to pin this recipe for later!